griphiam/markphilpot_com/content/2016/anime_summer_first.md

 ### [Amanchu!](https://hummingbird.me/anime/amanchu)

-Seriously JC Staff what the hell were you thinking?!
-Both the main characters spent more than half of the first episode with hyper cartoonish facial expressions.
+Seriously!
+JC Staff what the hell were you thinking?!
+Both main characters spent more than half of the first episode with hyper cartoonish facial expressions.
 You should use that effect sparingly, otherwise just do your entire character design that way!

 I'll give this one a few more episodes to see if there is any depth to these characters, through frankly I'm not holding my breath...